mukunda18/YatraSathi/README.md

 Every origin, destination, and stop location is stored as a `GEOGRAPHY(POINT, 4326)` column.
 This type choice over the simpler `POINT` type is deliberate: geography-aware calculations account for the Earth's curvature, producing accurate metric distances at any scale.

-### 8.2 ST_DWithin — Proximity-Based Trip Search
+### 8.2 Proximity-Based Trip Search

-The **Explore** page uses `ST_DWithin` to find all trips whose origin falls within a configurable radius (default 5 kilometres) of the passenger's current location. `ST_DWithin` is specifically designed to be **index-aware** — unlike filtering on `ST_Distance`, it leverages the **GIST spatial index** to prune the candidate set geometrically before computing exact distances, making the query dramatically faster at scale.
+The **Explore** page uses `ST_Intersects` against a pre-calculated 100-meter buffer (`buffer_100`) of the trip's route to find all trips that pass near the passenger's requested pickup and dropoff locations.
+This route-aware matching is more powerful than simple point-to-point proximity as it allows passengers to join trips that are already passing through their area.

-### 8.3 ST_Distance — Fare Estimation
+### 8.3 Route Logic & Sequencing

-At trip creation, `ST_Distance` computes the geodesic (great-circle) distance in meters between the trip's origin and destination coordinates.
-The backend service converts this to kilometres and applies a configurable per-kilometre rate to produce a suggested `fare_per_seat` value, which the driver can adjust before publishing the trip.
+To ensure valid trips, the system verifies that the pickup point occurs before the dropoff point along the driver's route using `ST_LineLocatePoint`.
+This prevents surfacing trips that are traveling in the opposite direction or have already passed the pickup point.

 ### 8.4 GIST Index — Spatial Indexing

-Without spatial indexing, every `ST_DWithin` call would require a full sequential scan of the trips table — an O(n) operation that degrades linearly with data volume.
-PostgreSQL's **Generalized Search Tree (GIST)** index uses an R-tree bounding-box hierarchy to geometrically partition the data, allowing the query planner to skip entire geographic regions irrelevant to the search.
-GIST indexes are maintained on the origin location, destination location, and trip stop location columns.
+Without spatial indexing, geographic queries would require full sequential scans.
+PostgreSQL's **Generalized Search Tree (GIST)** indexes are maintained on the route geometry, buffer, start/end points, and trip locations to ensure that spatial lookups remain performant even as the dataset grows.

 **Performance impact on 100,000 trip rows:**